 If her photo is showing up on more than one Facebook page (with the same name as the dating profile) then you’re probably okay, but if the image is showing up on multiple Facebook pages, Instagrams, twitters and more, then chances are you’re dealing with a catfish.

 So the one photo dating profile is a catfish 60% of the time all the time.
+After all, you want your photos to show who you are.
 If she’s your type, and the photo doesn’t look completely too good to be true, then go ahead and take a chance, but do so with a grain of salt.

-If she’s got a headline that is in clear English, then you might be in luck, but be prepared for the “I want to have sex tonight” fake bot message that may be coming your way.
+If she’s got an online dating bio that is in clear English, then you might be in luck, but be prepared for the “I want to have sex tonight” fake bot message that may be coming your way.

 Take time to really look at each photo a potential date has posted on their dating profile.
 If you notice that every single photo is a different girl then you’re definitely looking at a fake profile.